 ♦ Active Shoulders — an active shoulder, when an athlete applies force in the direction opposite the load, is the most stable position for the shoulder when working against a load.
 This applies to movement overhead such as the press or in other movements that require a stable shoulder to transmit load: deadlift, pull up, ring dip, row, and snatch.
 Some of the most common injuries in sport involve the shoulder so optimal skeletal alignment is required to prevent injuries.
 Avoidance of injury and optimal performance coincide when proper body alignment is achieved.

 ♦ Full Range of Motion about a Joint — full range of motion is required to recruit all of the necessary joints and muscles to complete a movement.
-Practicing in the gym requires full range of motion in order for a movement to transfer outside of the gym.
+Practicing in the gym requires a full range of motion in order for a movement to transfer outside of the gym.
 Additionally, the more muscles and joints used during a movement allows the athlete to develop the neuromuscular coordination that is universally found in compound movements and sport.
-Squatting below parallel and deadlifting to full hip extension are examples where full range of motion are required to maximize benefits of the movement.
+Squatting below parallel and deadlifting to full hip extension are examples where a full range of motion is required to maximize the benefits of the movement.